BOOK FOOD EXPERIENCES

 This modern and spacious restaurant sits right in the center of Kyoto, not far from the famous Nishiki Market

 Kyosaimi Nomura opens bright and early at 7am, and serves a traditional obanzai-style breakfast at an affordable price.
-You can choose either four or six different side dishes from a frequently-changing selection of ten healthy, vegetable-based bowls bursting with Kyoto flavors.
+You can choose either four or six different side dishes from a frequently changing selection of ten healthy, vegetable-based bowls bursting with Kyoto flavors.
 Both sets also come with free refills of rice, plus miso soup and coffee.
 Don’t miss their specialty yubadon rice bowl, made with bean curd skin.

-8. Shinshindo Kyoto
+7. Shinshindo Kyoto

 Anpan (red bean buns) from a Japanese bakery

-If you're looking to grab a quick breakfast near Kyoto station, Shinshindo bakery is a fantastic option.
-The JR Kyoto branch is conveniently located just north of the station’s central exit, inside the bus ticket center, making it ideal to pop into before getting the train or sightseeing in the area.
+If you're looking to grab a quick breakfast near Kyoto station, Shinshindo is a fantastic option.
+The JR Kyoto branch is conveniently located just north of the station’s central exit, inside the bus ticket center, making it ideal to pop in before getting the train or sightseeing in the area.
 It has both food to take away and a small seating area for those who would rather eat in.
 There are a wealth of different freshly-made breads and baked goods to choose from, including sandwiches, pastries, scones, and sweet treats.
 Of course, there's coffee too!

 Breakfast at Tamahan Ryokan